 Product innovation is a key facilitator for the improved speeds and safety of balcony install.
 Given that our Glide-On™ Cassette® system has broken away entirely from the bottom up, traditional bolt-on balcony method, process innovation has also been integral.
-This includes lorry loading techniques, internal door guards, counter balance crane attachments, etc. Sapphire maintain and supply a suite of equipment to support installers on site.
+This includes lorry loading techniques, internal door guards, counterbalance crane attachments, etc. We maintain and supply a suite of equipment to support installers on site.

 Some projects have required specific innovations around unique challenges.
 This has included roof hoists to install balcony stacks long after the tower crane has been dismantled (see video below), and safety screens to crawl the outside of buildings to form an edge guard from falls, wind and vertigo.